 Our dog calming treats are an excellent aid to soothe your dog’s separation anxiety and calm fears from any environmental stressors including fireworks and storms.
-They are fast acting and can be used in situations when you know your dog will be feeling extra nervous or excited such as a long car trip, air travel or a visit to the vet.
+They are fast-acting and can be used in situations when you know your dog will be feeling extra nervous or excited such as a long car trip, air travel or a visit to the vet.

 Alpha Paw’s dog supplements are USA manufactured in a GMP (Good Manufacturing Practice) certified and FDA registered factory.
 Our chews are non-GMO and are free from corn, wheat and artificial preservatives.

-Trazodone is a great medication to help your dog stay calm and content during stressful events.
-This medication is not only used to treat anxiety and phobias in your dog but also help keep your dog calm after surgery.
+Trazodone for dogs is a great medication to help your dog stay calm and content during stressful events.
+This medication is not only used to treat anxiety and phobias in your dog but also helps keep your dog calm after surgery.
 When using this medication, make sure that you are doing so under the supervision of your veterinarian as there are some unwanted side effects that may occur and other medications that should be avoided if your dog is taking Trazodone.